 The school recognises its duty to maintain its fine tradition of academic excellence.
 In May 2015, the schools’ inspectorate judged the attainment of Bickley Park School pupils to be excellent.
 Boys go on to some of the U.K.’s leading senior schools, often with scholarships.

 Boys work towards gold standard exams at 13+ which push GCSE standard.
-In fact, some boys sit GCSEs: A*s have been achieved by several 12 and 13 year old boys in Spanish in the last two years; regional and national competitions have been won.
+In fact, some boys have sat GCSEs: A*s have been achieved by several 12 and 13 year old boys in Spanish in recent years; regional and national competitions have been won.
 We equally believe that learning should be presented in a way that broadens horizons and engages boys’ interest, instilling a passion to discover.

 Boys often discover hidden strengths via the visual and performing arts

-The Arts Quadrant develops key skills of communication and confidence through its strong emphasis on self expression and performance from a young age.
-Through drama, concerts, public speaking and debate, children can have fun whilst being challenged to communicate confidently to others.
+The Arts Quadrant develops the key skills of communication and confidence through its strong emphasis on self-expression and performance from a young age.
+Through drama, concerts, public speaking and debate, children can have fun whilst being challenged to communicate confidently with others.

-Every boy between 5 and 13 enters the annual public speaking competition, with the finalists speaking in a well-known public venue: this year, nine boys stood on a soap box in Speakers’ Corner on the 800th anniversary of the signing of the Magna Carta.
+Every boy between 5 and 13 enters the annual public speaking or debating competition, with the finalists speaking in well-known public venues such as Speakers’ Corner and St Bride’s Church, Fleet Street.

 Working and performing as a valued group member helps to develop relationship and management skills